ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 ---
 # Stored Procedures 101
-We've discussed some of the benefits of stored procedures, how session state can be handled in stored procedures and examined the differences between User Defined Functions and Stored Procedures.
+We have discussed some of the benefits of stored procedures, how session state can be handled in stored procedures, and examined the differences between User-Defined Functions and Stored Procedures.
 Now we will begin our deep dive into Stored Procedures by creating a new stored procedure that will, given the type of animal, return the names of all the creatures of that type.

 ## Creating a Stored Procedure
 In Snowflake, Stored Procedures are First-Class Objects^[An entity that can be dynamically created, destroyed, passed to a function or returned as a value], and as such can use the following commands: `CREATE PROCEDURE`, `ALTER PROCEDURE`, `DROP PROCEDURE`, `DESCRIBE PROCEDURE` and `SHOW PROCEDURES`.
 Snowflake also provides the CALL command for executing Stored Procedures.